 Wrapping It Up

 If you’ve bought any books, save them!
 You never know when you might need a refresher or want to lend them out to help someone else.
-Once you are done with your online research, you may find it helpful to bookmark all relevant webpages for future reference.
+Once you are done with your online research, you may find it helpful to bookmark all relevant web pages for future reference.
 I have gathered a decent amount of web pages and have organized them by group and individual.
 This makes it very easy to find the information again when I need it.
 There are some I end up coming back to again and again because I sometimes forget important details or because I want to share the information with others.

 I hope you have found this information about background checks helpful.
-With the knowledge that not all who claim to teach the truth about God and his word actually do, I am grateful that there are many trustworthy teachers out there.
-While human error will always be present in every ministry to some extent, God has provided for his church by setting up faithful servants of the word.
+With the knowledge that not all who claim to teach the truth about God and His word actually do, I am grateful that there are many trustworthy teachers out there.
+While human error will always be present in every ministry to some extent, God has provided for His church by setting up faithful servants of the word.
 I pray that you are already being blessed by their work.